FREE Case Review (866) 588-0600

 Two drivers in a car screamingTo begin with, the court needs to determine whether or not the criminal activities carried out by the accused were dangerous.

-When doing this assessment, they don't consider if the perpetrator realized it could be risky; rather, they look at and ask what any average person would recognize as a threat.
+When doing this assessment, they don't consider if the perpetrator realized it could be risky; instead, they look at and ask what any average person would recognize as a threat.

 The jury must then decide if said action exposed someone else to potential harm - even just a "little" bit of danger.